EM algorithms for optimization problems with polynomial objectives: Concluding remarks

 In particular, while we collectively present several linkages between optimization problems and probability distributions, some problems can be approached via different reformulations and distributions.
 For example, the quadratic minimization over the rectangle can be solved not only via the approach (ii) in Table \ref{tbl:problems} but also (iv) and (vi), as demonstrated in the final paragraph in the previous section.
 Further comparison among different formulations or that among different distributions are also to be investigated.

-Relations to information geometry may be an interesting research topic as well, since its relation to interior point algorithms has been occasionally pointed out in the literature \cite{tanabe1980geometric,ohara1999information,kakihara2013information}, but the analysis based on the exponential family distributions is not examined yet except in the context of statisitical EM algorithms (e.g., \cite{amari2001differential,cousseau2008dynamics}).
+Relations to information geometry may be an interesting research topic as well.
+The relation to interior point algorithms has been occasionally pointed out in the literature \cite{tanabe1980geometric,ohara1999information,kakihara2013information}, but the analysis based on the exponential family distributions is not examined yet except in the context of statisitical EM algorithms (e.g., \cite{amari2001differential,cousseau2008dynamics}).
+In information geometry, the EM algorithm is understood as optimization on a manifold based on data (e.g., \cite{amari1995information}).
+While a geometric interpretation of the EM algorithm for some estimation problems with probabilistic models has been studied (e.g., \cite{6796330} for learning hidden variable models in neural networks), it remains to be seen whether these existing perspectives, in conjunction with the EM algorithm developed in this paper, can help to discover new insights into general (non-statistical) optimization problems.

-\bmhead{Acknowledgements} Research of the second author is supported in part by MEXT Grant-in-Aid 20H00285 and 24K01113.
+\paragraph{Acknowledgment} The second author's research is supported in part by MEXT Grant-in-Aid 24K01113.
+The careful reading and constructive comments of two reviewers have greatly contributed to improving the readability of this paper.
+Needless to say, any unintentional errors remaining in the final draft are the responsibility of the authors.

 \begin{appendices}